 Supplementary Centurion cards

-The main card holder gets one stainless-steel card.
+The main card holder gets one titanium card.

-You also get one free supplementary titanium Centurion card as well four additional supplementary cards as standard.
+You also get one free supplementary titanium Centurion card as well four additional supplementary cards as standard, for a total of 5 free additional cards.
 You can choose from Platinum, Gold or Green American Express cards.

-You can also pay for additional supplementary titanium Centurion cards for £1,100 each per year, as well as other Amex consumer cards (at £275 each).
+You can also pay for additional supplementary titanium Centurion cards for £1,700 each per year, as well as other Amex consumer cards.

 What benefits does the American Express Centurion Card come with?